 - The Region of Burgenland (Austria) has certified its University of Applied Sciences.

 - The Region of Baden-Württemberg has ordered the CGBS for the state forest.

 International and national initiatives and legislation are evolving.
 Find out more about Political Impact and Initiatives.

 Become a Common Good Municipality

-A city can become a Common Good Municipality by passing a council resolution in support of ECG adopting at least one of the five approaches listed below.
+A city can become a Common Good Municipality by passing a council resolution in support of ECG by creating a Common Good Balance Sheet.
+Additionally, a municipality can adopt four more approaches, as listed below.
 Municipalities can supplement and reinforce their activities with their own ideas and initiatives.